JayO-1/system-design-101/README.md

 Asynchronous workflows help reduce request times for expensive operations that would otherwise be performed in-line.
 They can also help by doing time-consuming work in advance, such as periodic aggregation of data.

+Additionally, asynchronism can be helpful when processing streams (real-time data), as it allows us to decouple the incoming data from our back-end processes.

 Message queues facilitate the producer-subscriber pattern via their ability to receive, hold, and deliver messages.
 If an operation is too slow to perform inline, you can use a message queue with the following workflow:

 * An application publishes a job to the queue, then notifies the user of job status